-Each Measurement block defined in the MEASUREMENTS response message shall contain a four-byte descriptor (offsets 0-3), followed by the Measurement Data corresponding to a particular Measurement Index and Measurement Type.
-The blocks are ordered by Index.
+Each measurement block that the MEASUREMENTS response message defines shall contain a four-byte descriptor, offsets 0 through 3, followed by the measurement data that correspond to a particular measurement index and measurement type.
+The blocks are ordered by Index .

-The following table shows the format for a measurement block:
+The Measurement block format table shows the format for a measurement block:

-Table 25 - Measurement block format
+Measurement block format

 Offset Field Size (bytes) Value 0 Index 1 Index.
-This field shall represent the index of the measurement.
-1 MeasurementSpecification 1 This field is a bitmask.
-The value shall indicate the measurement specification that the requested Measurement follows and shall match the selected measurement specification in Algorithms message (See Table 14).
-Only one bit shall be set in the Measurement Block. • Bit 0 = DMTF, as specified in (See Table 25a) All other bits are reserved.
+Shall represent the index of the measurement.

+Offset Field Size (bytes) Value 1 MeasurementSpecification 1 Bit mask.
+The value shall indicate the measurement specification that the requested Measurement follows and shall match the selected measurement specification in the Algorithms message.
+See the Successful ALGORITHMS response message table.
+Only one bit shall be set in the measurement block.
+Bit 0=DMTF, as specified in the Measurement field format when MeasurementSpecification field is Bit 0 = DMTF table.
+All other bits are reserved.
 2 MeasurementSize 2 Size of Measurement , in bytes.
-4 Measurement MeasurementSize For format of this field is defined by MeasurementSpecification
+4 Measurement MeasurementSize The MeasurementSpecification defines the format of this field.

-4.10.1.3 DMTF Specification for the Measurement field of a Measurement block
+4.10.1.3 DMTF specification for the Measurement field of a measurement block

-The present clause is the specification for the format of the Measurement field in a Measurement block when the MeasurementSpecification field selects Bit 0 = DMTF.
-This format is specified in Table 25a.
+The present clause is the specification for the format of the Measurement field in a measurement block when the MeasurementSpecification field selects Bit 0=DMTF.
+This format is specified in Measurement field format when MeasurementSpecification field is Bit 0 = DMTF.

-Table 25a - Format of the Measurement field in a Measurement block when the MeasurementSpecification field selects Bit 0 = DMTF
+273 Measurement field format when MeasurementSpecification field is Bit 0 = DMTF

+Offset Field Size (bytes) Value

+1 Composed of:

+Bit [7] indicates the representation in DMTFSpecMeasurementValue .

+DMTFSpecMeasurementValueType Bits [6:0] indicate what is being measured by DMTFSpecMeasurementValue .

+These values are set independently and are interpreted as follows:

+[7]=0b .
+Hash.

+0 [7]=1b .
+Raw bit stream.

+[6:0]=00h .
+Immutable ROM.

+[6:0]=0x1 .
+Mutable firmware.

+[6:0]=02h .
+Hardware configuration, such as straps, debug modes.

+[6:0]=03h .
+Firmware configuration, such as, configurable firmware policy.

+All other values reserved.

-Offset Field Size (bytes) Value 0 DMTFSpecMeasurementValueType 1 This field is composed of two parts: bit [7] indicating the representation in DMTFSpecMeasurementValue, and bits [6:0] indicating what is being measured by DMTFSpecMeasurementValue.
-These values are set independently.
-These values are interpreted as follows: • [7] = 0b: Hash • [7] = 1b: Raw Bit Stream • [6:0] = 00h: immutable ROM • [6:0] = 01h: mutable firmware • [6:0] = 02h: hardware configuration, such as straps, debug modes • [6:0] = 03h: firmware configuration, e.g., configurable firmware policy All other values reserved.
-1 DMTFSpecMeasurementValueSize 2 Size of DMTFSpecMeasurementValue, in bytes.
-When DMTFSpecMeasurementValueType[7] = 0b: Hash, the DMTFSpecMeasurementValueSize shall be derived from the measurement hash algorithm returned in the ALGORITHM response message.
-3 DMTFSpecMeasurementValue DMTFSpecMeasurementValueSize DMTFSpecMeasurementValueSize bytes of cryptographic hash or Raw Bit Stream, as indicated in DMTFSpecMeasurementType[7] .
+Offset Field Size (bytes) Value 1 DMTFSpecMeasurementValueSize 2 Size of DMTFSpecMeasurementValue, in bytes.
+When DMTFSpecMeasurementValueType[7]=0b, the DMTFSpecMeasurementValueSize shall be derived from the measurement hash algorithm that the ALGORITHM response message returns.
+3 DMTFSpecMeasurementValue DMTFSpecMeasurementValueSize DMTFSpecMeasurementValueSize bytes of cryptographic hash or raw bit stream, as indicated in DMTFSpecMeasurementValueType[7] .

-4.10.1.4 MEASUREMENTS Signature generation
+4.10.1.4 MEASUREMENTS signature generation

-1. The Responder shall construct L1 and the Requester shall construct L2 over their observed messages:
+- To complete the MEASUREMENTS signature generation process, the Responder shall complete these steps: - 276 1.
+The Responder shall construct L1 and the Requester shall construct L2 over their observed messages: